-The largest gap lies between the following two groups of youngsters:
+The biggest gap is between the following two groups of young people:

-- those who can join the global educational and career network and
+- those who can join the global education and career network and

 - those who get stuck in their local disadvantaged communities.

-Young people between these two extremes can be described as members of the middle class who are exposed to several risks and challenges but who also have a number of opportunities.
+Young people who fall between these two extremes can be described as members of the middle class, who face several risks and challenges, but also have a range of opportunities.
 (Youth Policy Review, 2016 p.
-11) This polarisation (polarizáció) is especially striking when looking at the life chances of rural and urban youth, particularly of young people living in Budapest.
-This is considered an important root cause of domestic migration.
+11) This polarisation (polarizáció) is particularly striking when looking at the life chances of rural and urban youth, particularly of young people living in Budapest.
+This is seen as an important root cause of internal migration.
 (KSH 2012/85 Referred in: Youth Policy Review, 2016 p.
 13)